 Some ideas to gather feedback

-Use online surveys (e.g., free platforms like JotForm) to make it easy for people to share their thoughts and experiences at their convenience.
+Use online surveys (e.g., free platforms like JotForm or Survey Monkey) to make it easy for people to share their thoughts and experiences at their convenience.

 Request feedback via email, allowing community members to offer suggestions or voice concerns directly.